 Every teacher I have had from kindergarten to present are true heroes.
-I am thankful to have been trained at the University of Michigan–Ann Arbor, University of Chicago, Johns Hopkins Hospital and MD Anderson Cancer Center.
+I am thankful to have been trained at the University of Michigan–Ann Arbor, University of Chicago, Johns Hopkins Hospital, and MD Anderson Cancer Center.
 All 4 institutions are populated by brilliant students and faculty, and it was an honor to attend these places.

 I am grateful to have attended the University of Chicago Pritzker School of Medicine for medical school.
 It is truly an amazing medical school, and I am a proud 2003 graduate.
 I still think of all the talented group of medical students I trained with.

 The University of Michigan–Ann Arbor was a great place for both college and my Internal Medicine Residency.
-It is a world class university close to my home; I really had the best of both worlds!
+It is a world-class university close to my home; I really had the best of both worlds!

 MD Anderson Cancer Center was the best 3 years of my professional life.
-The institution, faculty and Oncology fellows were just incredible to work with.
-I really hit my stride both as a person and student when I was a fellow there.
+The institution, faculty, and Oncology fellows were just incredible to work with.
+I really hit my stride both as a person and a student when I was a fellow there.
 I also met and married my wife Meetu during this time.
 It was a special time in my life.

-I would like to thank the Johns Hopkins Medical Oncology fellowship leadership, especially Dr. Ross Donehower, who have been very supportive of me with my educational efforts.
+I would like to thank the Johns Hopkins Medical Oncology fellowship leadership, especially Dr. Ross Donehower, who has been very supportive of me with my educational efforts.
 The Johns Hopkins fellows and faculty are truly outstanding/brilliant and a pleasure to work with.
 One of my professional highlights is staffing the Oncology fellows clinic at Johns Hopkins on Thursday.
 I could spend the entire day discussing medical cases with superlative faculty like Dr. Rick Jones.

-Dr. Marc Lippman, Dr. Scott Gitlin, Dr. Sam Silver, Dr. Maha Hussain, Dr. Bob Wolff, Dr. Waun Ki Hong, Dr. Susan O’Brien, Dr. Hagop Kantarjian, Dr. Jorge Cortes, Dr. Tannir, Dr. Karin Hahn, Dr. Michael Kroll, Dr. Alex Phan, Dr. Bonnie Glisson and Dr. Ross Donehower have all been exemplary mentors for me.
+Dr. Marc Lippman, Dr. Scott Gitlin, Dr. Sam Silver, Dr. Maha Hussain, Dr. Bob Wolff, Dr. Waun Ki Hong, Dr. Susan O’Brien, Dr. Hagop Kantarjian, Dr. Jorge Cortes, Dr. Tannir, Dr. Karin Hahn, Dr. Michael Kroll, Dr. Alex Phan, Dr. Bonnie Glisson, and Dr. Ross Donehower have all been exemplary mentors for me.
 I would like to thank Rajul Jain and Dr. Jay Rhee for being such great friends and colleagues.
-Dr. Jay Rhee is one of smartest people I have ever met.
+Dr. Jay Rhee is one of the smartest people I have ever met.
 Dr. Rhee was an outstanding colleague of mine for 8 years; I am a stronger person and doctor because of him.
 Dr. Marc Lippman is the most important mentor I have ever had.
-He is truly a brilliant and renaissance man who was always an advocate and believer of me.
+He is truly a brilliant and renaissance man who was always an advocate and believer in me.

-I cannot stress enough what a amazing activity high school quiz bowl was for me.
+I cannot stress enough what an amazing activity high school quiz bowl was for me.
 Our team at Utica Eisenhower was very successful and it was so much fun to play.
-This activity more than any other, spurred my lifelong interest in learning about various topics and being a lifelong student.
+This activity more than any other spurred my lifelong interest in learning about various topics and being a lifelong student.
 I literally get chills learning about new things every day.
 Our coach, Ruth Tharp, was the most dedicated Quiz Bowl coach.
 I will always be forever thankful to her.
 Quiz Bowl changed the course of my life for the better.